Weight Loss Pills: Will They Help Us With Life, Liberty and the Pursuit of Happiness?

 As we formed our great republic, we were hard-working, independent people who worked the land and by and large had normal BMIs.
 Unfortunately, the modern epidemic of obesity is threatening our collective life, liberty and the pursuit of happiness.
-So it was with great anticipation, that the first new weight loss drug in over a decade was approved by the FDA and some removed from the market.
+There have been some new weight loss drugs in approved by the FDA and some removed from the market.

 Can a Drug Help Obesity?

 The anti-obesity drug, Belviq (lorcaserin) works by affecting appetite at the brain level, specifically by activating brain receptors for serotonin, a neurotransmitter that is present throughout the body and brain.
-This medication is only approved for the following people:
+This medication was only approved for the following people:

 - Those with a BMI greater than 30